jjimenez174/Tech-Blog/README.md

 * <b>SOURCE db/schema.sql</b>
 * <b>npm start</b> to run the application

 All set to run the app.

-## Contribution
-At the moment I won't be accepting contributions.

-## Test
-There are no test for the application.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)